jdungan/open-search-map/README.md

         display_search: receive a valid geoloqi place response in the trigger.
         Place it on the map.
 Add the marker to the search_list

+        display_all: fit all searches on map in view